lorenzo-stoakes/linux-vm-notes/funcs.md

 #### Arguments

-* `pmd` - The [pmd_t][pmd_t] which contains the PTE physical address whose PFN we desire.
+* `pmd` - The [pmd_t][pmd_t] which contains the PTE page's physical address whose PFN we desire.

 #### Returns

-The PFN of the PTE physical address contained in the PMD entry.
+The PFN of the PTE page pointed at by the specified PMD entry.

 ---